2023 FL Minimum Wage Guide for Restaurants

 Coping with tight restaurant profit margins makes it difficult to provide competitive wages.
 Fortunately, there's a practical remedy: putting the spotlight on gratuity improvement.
 This win-win approach benefits restaurant owners, customers, and the dedicated staff alike.
 Let's delve into some ways to make it happen!

-Table Turnover Rate: More tables served equals more customers served in a single shift.
-Which means the tip pool will naturally be much bigger!
+2. Table Turnover Rate: More tables served equals more customers served in a single shift.
+This means the tip pool will naturally be much bigger!
 It’s a win-win for staff and management!

 How to Improve Your Margins Overall